Is it normal to feel groggy in the morning?

-Hmm?
-Where am I?
+“Where am I?
 What day is it?
-What am I supposed to be doing?
-The general confusion on waking up is horribly disconcerting and utterly bamboozling at times.
-The overwhelming feeling of grogginess makes it difficult for us to do simple things like button up a shirt or boil a kettle, and a bad start to the morning can leave us grumpy and irritable for many hours to come.
+What am I supposed to be doing?”
+The general confusion you may experience upon waking up is horribly disconcerting and utterly bamboozling at times.
+The overwhelming feeling of grogginess makes it difficult for us to do even simple things, like button up a shirt or boil a kettle, and a bad start to the morning can leave us grumpy and irritable for many hours to come.

-Though many of us just accept this grogginess as part of the routine of waking up, our reduced mental functions and motor skills can leave us in a state worse than legal drunkenness, which raises concern when we start driving or crossing roads.
+Typically, these sensations only last for 15-30 minutes but, for some people, the effects can last much longer - it can sometimes take up to four hours for some people to feel themselves after waking up!
+Though many of us just accept this grogginess as part of the routine of waking, our reduced mental functions and motor skills can leave us in a state worse than legal drunkenness, which raises concern when we start driving or crossing roads.

+This is why sleep scientists have been investigating grogginess in order to find reasons and remedies for the problem.
+In fact, although ‘grogginess’ is a far more descriptive expression, ‘sleep inertia’ is the official term used to describe the sensation of slowness, reduced alertness and impaired motor skills on waking.
 Sleep inertia is also a common sensation on waking after an afternoon nap, and people rarely have the sympathy for our slurred speech and delayed responses at 3 in the afternoon.

 Why do we feel so groggy?